Department of Health and Human Development

 - Applied Regression Analysis

 - Hierarchical Linear Modeling

-- Sensitivity analysis method development for causal mediation analysis
+- Sensitivity analysis and power analysis method development for causal mediation analysis

 - Principal Investigator, “Statistical Power Analysis for Causal Mediation Studies in Single-Site and Multi-Site Randomized Trials,” Spencer Foundation, $50,000, 2021-2022.

 - Co-Principal Investigator, “Causal Moderation and Mediation Analyses in Single-Site and Multisite Randomized Trials with Noncompliance,” the Institute of Education Sciences (IES) Statistical and Research Methodology in Education Grants. $899,920, 2020-2023.
 (Principal Investigator: Guanglei Hong, University of Chicago)

 - Co-Principal Investigator.
 “Student Engagement in Mathematics: A Longitudinal Study of Classroom and Psychosocial Processes,” National Science Foundation, $1,500,000, 2019-2022.
 (Principal Investigator: Ming-Te Wang, University of Pittsburgh)